bitcoin/bitcoin/doc/reduce-memory.md

   - The minimum value for `-maxmempool` is 5.
   - A lower maximum mempool size means that transactions will be evicted sooner.
 This will affect any uses of `bitcoind` that process unconfirmed transactions.

+- Since `0.14.0`, unused memory allocated to the mempool (default: 300MB) is shared with the UTXO cache, so when trying to reduce memory usage you should limit the mempool, with the `-maxmempool` command line argument.

-- To completely disable mempool functionality there is the option `-blocksonly`.
-This will make the client opt out of receiving (and thus relaying) transactions completely, except as part of blocks.
+- To disable most of the mempool functionality there is the `-blocksonly` option.
+This will reduce the default memory usage to 5MB and make the client opt out of receiving (and thus relaying) transactions, except from whitelisted peers and as part of blocks.

   - Do not use this when using the client to broadcast transactions as any transaction sent will stick out like a sore thumb, affecting privacy.
 When used with the wallet it should be combined with `-walletbroadcast=0` and `-spendzeroconfchange=0`.
 Another mechanism for broadcasting outgoing transactions (if any) should be used.

-- Since `0.14.0`, unused memory allocated to the mempool (default: 300MB) is shared with the UTXO cache, so when trying to reduce memory usage you should limit the mempool, with the `-maxmempool` command line argument.

 ## Number of peers